Australia–Israel relations: 2014 to 2018

+October 2022 to September 2023

 In October 2022, Australia reversed the previous government's decision and stated it would no longer recognise West Jerusalem as Israel's capital.
 Foreign Minister Penny Wong reaffirmed that Jerusalem's status should be decided through peace negotiations between Israelis and Palestinians.

 Prime Minister Anthony Albanese has openly condemned the Boycott, Divestment and Sanctions (BDS) movement.

 Gaza War

 In August 2023, Wong reinstated the previous policy that had been in place up to 2014.
 Australia would once again refer to the West Bank, East Jerusalem and Gaza as "Occupied Palestinian Territories" and to Israeli settlements there as "illegal".

 The foreign affairs minister of Australia has stated that the country has not given weapons to Israel since the start of the Gaza war.

 In December 2024, Australia split with the United States and voted with 156 other countries at the United Nations to end Israel's "unlawful presence" in the occupied Palestinian territories.

 In the wake of the 2024 Melbourne synagogue attack, Israeli Prime Minister, Benjamin Netanyahu, linked the above UN resolution with the attack.
 He was quoted as saying, "“It is impossible to separate the reprehensible arson attack from the federal government’s extreme anti-Israeli position".

-On 21 November 2024, the International Criminal Court (ICC) issued arrest warrants for Israel's Prime Minister Benjamin Netanyahu and Defense Minister Yoav Gallant, and Hamas military commander Mohammed Deif (who was subsequently confirmed to have been killed).
-Foreign Minister Penny Wong stated in an X post that the Australian government "respects the independence of the ICC and its important role in upholding international law".
+On 21 November 2024, the International Criminal Court (ICC) issued arrest warrants for Israel's Prime Minister Benjamin Netanyahu, Defense Minister Yoav Gallant, and Hamas military commander Mohammed Deif (later confirmed killed).
+In response, Foreign Minister Penny Wong stated on X that the Australian government "respects the independence of the ICC and its important role in upholding international law".

-In May 2025, Albanese echoed criticisms from other nations in demanding Israel allow the supply of humanitarian aid into the Gaza Strip, condemning Israel's actions as "completely unacceptable" and an "outrage".
-On 16 May, Israel announced the launch of the operation, Foreign Minister Penny Wong said Israel "cannot allow the suffering to continue" and condemned the "abhorrent and outrageous comments made by members of the Netanyahu Government about these people in crisis."
-However, Albanese opposed sanctions against Israel over the blockade of Gaza, saying he was focusing on "peace and security for both Israelis and Palestinians" rather than "soundbites".
-On 11 June, Australia joined New Zealand, Canada, the United Kingdom and Norway in banning and freezing the assets of two far-right Israeli government ministers Itamar Ben-Gvir and Bezalel Smotrich for allegedly advocating violence and the displacement of Palestinians.
+In May 2025, Prime Minister Albanese echoed criticisms from other nations, urging Israel allow the supply of humanitarian aid into the Gaza Strip, describing Israel's actions as "completely unacceptable" and an "outrage".
+On 16 May, following the announcement of Israeli military operation in Gaza, Foreign Minister Wong stated that Israel "cannot allow the suffering to continue" and condemned the "abhorrent and outrageous comments made by members of the Netanyahu Government about these people in crisis."
+Albanese opposed sanctions against Israel over the blockade of Gaza, saying his focus was on "peace and security for both Israelis and Palestinians" rather than "soundbites".
+On 11 June, Australia joined New Zealand, Canada, the United Kingdom and Norway in banning and freezing the assets of two far-right Israeli government ministers Itamar Ben-Gvir and Bezalel Smotrich, for allegedly advocating violence and the displacement of Palestinians.